 Best for savings at Exxon Mobil stations

-You can also pursue Premium status with this program, which lets you earn 6 cents per gallon in points on Synergy Supreme+ premium gasoline.
+AARP members earn an additional 1 cent per gallon and 1 cent per dollar spent in stores.
+You can also pursue Premium status with this program, which lets you earn additional cents per gallon in points on Synergy Supreme+ premium gasoline.
 And when it comes to redeeming your rewards, you can use them for gas or for merchandise within Exxon Mobil gas station convenience stores.

 Shell Fuel Rewards